Parker, Chicago advance to WNBA semis, beat New York 90-72

 AP Basketball Writer

-NEW YORK (AP) — Candace Parker had 14 points, 13 rebounds and eight assists to lead the Chicago Sky over the New York Liberty 90-72 Tuesday night in the deciding Game 3 to advance to the semifinals of the WNBA playoffs.
+NEW YORK (AP) — Candace Parker had 14 points, 13 rebounds and eight assists to lead the Chicago Sky over the New York Liberty 90-72 Tuesday night in the deciding Game 3 to advance to the WNBA semifinals.

-The defending champion Sky await the winner of the Connecticut-Dallas series that will have its deciding Game 3 on Wednesday.
+The defending champion Sky await the winner of the Connecticut-Dallas playoff series, with the deciding Game 3 on Wednesday night.

 This was New York’s first home playoff game since 2017 when the Liberty lost in the second round to Washington.
 New York hadn’t made the semifinals since 2015.